Understanding Refunds to Your Slash Account

 Refunds vs. Disputes

 If something goes wrong with a transaction, there are two main ways to recover your funds: a refund or a dispute.
-While both result in money being returned, they follow very different processes, timelines, and levels of involvement:
+While both result in money being returned, they follow very different processes, timelines, and levels of involvement.

 Partial Refunds

 Not all refunds are issued for the full transaction amount.
-In many cases, merchants will return only a portion of the original charge based on what was returned, adjusted, or deducted.
+In many cases, merchants return only a portion of the original charge based on what was returned, adjusted, or deducted.
+Partial refunds are common when:

 - Returning only some items from an order